nerfstudio-project/viser/README.md

+:warning: :warning: :warning: Work-in-progress, a lot of changes planned :warning: :warning: :warning:

 # viser

-`viser` is a library for web-based 3D visualization + Python, inspired by the best bits of the
+`viser` is a library for interactive 3D visualization + Python, inspired by the best bits of the
 [Nerfstudio viewer](https://github.com/nerfstudio-project/nerfstudio),
 [Pangolin](https://github.com/stevenlovegrove/Pangolin),